slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Self education is, I firmly believe, the only kind of education there is.
 The only function of a school is to make self education easier; failing that, it does nothing."
 -- Isaac Asimov*

-> *"If you need a degree to do it, it's not going to make you wealthy."
+> *"If you need a degree to do it, it’s not going to make you wealthy."
 -- Naval Ravikant*

 > *"«I want to have a safety net so I can get a job.» This is what my daughter said to me.
 Where did she learn the phrase “Safety net”?